 Get stuck into the latest news with our state-of-the-art £100,000 facility opened in 2012 by Alan Rusbridger, the then-Editor of The Guardian.

 The University has several specialist music technology rooms and studios which can be used for recording and practice, kitted out with the latest industry software.

 Record live in our TV and radio studios

 At our Holloway campus, you’ll be able to experience working in a TV and recording studio as part of your course.

 The University also has a strong culture of research.
 Over two thirds of the research submitted to the most recent Research Assessment Exercise was judged to be “internationally recognised”, “internationally excellent” or “world-leading”.
 Many of these expert researchers will be leading your lectures, as will employers and professionals with extensive real-world experience.

-Graduates have gone on to work at companies including the BBC, PricewaterhouseCoopers, the Bank of England, Alexander McQueen and the British Museum in 67 different countries worldwide (2015 London Met students survey).
+London Met graduates have gone on to work at companies including the BBC, PricewaterhouseCoopers, the Bank of England, Alexander McQueen and the British Museum.